lorengreenfield/halfcab/README.md

 ```
 This essentially acts as a component cache.
 Notice that instead of just returning your component as the default function, you're simply creating a separate constant that holds the function, and then passing that function, along with the args, into the cache wrapper function.

-You'll end up with slightly better performance than React (but not React Fibre) using the `component` wrapper.
+You'll end up with slightly better performance than React (but not React Fibre) using the `cache` wrapper.
 See the [halfcab Sierpinski Triangle example](https://resorts-interactive.com/uiperftest.html).

 It's worth mentioning here a second time, **don't wrap your root component**.
 Everything else is fine.